 The Impact of Food Waste

 In America, 40% of food goes uneaten.
-But rather than salvage it, this perfectly edible food is thrown out and further damages our environment, people's healths, and the future generation.
+But rather than donate it, this perfectly edible food is thrown out and further damages our environment, people's health, and the future generation.

 An estimated 70 billion pounds of consumable food a year ends up in the trash.